oblivia-simplex/Narrativity/2_nester1.md

 Freddie Mercury, sitting at a piano.
 His customary four fingers of vodka in hand.

-\"Ah, Freddie Mercury,\" Sid said, proud of his recognition.
+"Ah, Freddie Mercury,\" Sid said, proud of his recognition.
-\"Bringing ballet to the masses then?\"
+"Bringing ballet to the masses then?\"

 Freddie looked up from the keys, and, not missing a beat, offered his reply.

-\"Oh yes, Mister Ferocious.
+"Oh yes, Mister Ferocious.
 Well, we\'re doing our best, my dear.\"

-## *Prophet\'s Song*
+## *Prophet's Song*

 | Chunky on the shag rug
-| I\'m looking for my anthem
+| I'm looking for my anthem
-| I\'m looking for my headphones
+| I'm looking for my headphones
-| I\'m looking for the bare spot
+| I'm looking for the bare spot
 | On the rug to wallow side-
 | Stepped on the chair-stopped
 | Door, and as I blast my ears
 | Out with *A Night at the Opera,*
-| I\'m looking at pictures of you
+| I'm looking at pictures of you
 | My catholic princes, my mother
-| Father proxy, I\'m in London
+| Father proxy, I'm in London
 | With you now, the koi pond, the flamingo,
 | The statues, the hymnal,
 | The Aretha Franklin song at the funeral,
 | Alone on a pew, watching the water,
 | Watching the bare spot on the rug
 | Filled with pictures on the floor,
-| I\'m ignoring the knocks on the door
+| I'm ignoring the knocks on the door
-| I\'m ignoring the knocks on the door
+| I'm ignoring the knocks on the door
 | Stepped and stripped on the chair-
-| Stopped door, I\'m listening, listening.
+| Stopped door, I'm listening, listening.

 ---